NEUBIAS/training-resources/_includes/smart_microscopy_low_zoom_high_zoom/act01_zen_blue_guided.md

 ***Image Analysis***

-For the detection of events or phenotypes, the GA module employs the ZEN-internal Image Analysis Wizard.
+For the detection of events or phenotypes, the GA module employs the ZEN-internal Image Analysis.
+This gives the user many choices concerning segmentation methods, object hierarchies and feature filtering.
+Hence, it offers high flexibility in pursuing hard-to-detect phenotypes or events.
+The wizard-like tool will lead the user through the setup in a step-wise fashion.
+- [Segmentation Method] When creating a new analysis setup, the user can choose between default 2D segmentation methods, Zone-of-influence (an automatic detection of nuclei and cell bodies) and 3D segmentation.
 -